hashicorp/consul/website/source/docs/guides/containers-guide.md

 $ docker pull consul
 ```

-Check the image was downloaded by listing all your docker images and looking for Consul image.
+Check the image was downloaded by listing Docker images that match `consul`.

 ```sh
 $ docker image ls